aerospike-community/aerospike-lua-aggregations/README.md

 ```
 The `key` is a hash used to group the results for reduction.
 The value is a map of the returned fields.
 In the map, the key is the alias of the field.

-Regardless of the aggregations used, a count of records in the group will always be returned in `count`.
-Avoid using this name in your requests.

-The client does not calculate average values, but that can be accomplished as the last step at the client (sum and count).

 Keep in mind that the values are limited to the size of Lua's value size, which is 51 bits of significant integer values.

 ## What is the meaning of the values sent to the UDF?